ochrysto/Baseballscorer-Backend/README.md

 Once you are in admin web panel, do following steps:

+1. Change realm to `BaseballScoresheet`
-1. Go to the `Users` page
+2. Go to the `Users` page
 2. Add new user.
-Activate `Email verified` and fill
+Activate `Email verified` and fill all fields.
+Click `create`.
 3. Go to the `Credentials` tab
-4. Set the initial password
+4. Set the password, set temporary off and click `save`.
 5. Navigate to the `Role Mappings` tab
 6. Assign the `user` role to new user